serverless/serverless/docs/plugins/aws/awsCompileApigEvents.md

 Furthermore a lambda permission for the current function is created which makes is possible to invoke the function when the endpoint is accessed.

-Those two resources are then merged into the `serverless.service.resources.aws.Resources` section.
+Those resources are then merged into the `serverless.service.resources.aws.Resources` section.

+## Universal JSON request template

+The API Gateway plugin implements a request template which provides `{body, method, headers, query, path, identity, stageVariables} = event` as JavaScript objects.
+This way you don't have to define the template on your own but can use this default template to access the necessary variables in your code.

 ## Event syntax